mverleg/silk/README.md

 It could be used for:

 * Query building and checking
-* Code generation (e.g. create value objects to hold data from the database)
+* Code generation (e.g. create value src.objects to hold data from the database)
 * Test data generation

 It is _not_ intended for: